 On the other hand, for the terrestrial data, community analysis was carried out during the summer season.
 For the collection of terrestrial data, a total of 05 sampling points were selected.
 At every sampling site, quadrates of 10m X 10m (100 sq.m.) size were randomly laid to study tree species.
-The circumference of all the adult in the study of communities was carried out by using qualitative characteristics, and quantitative characteristics.
+The circumference of all the adult individuals [(≥30 cm circumference at breast height (CBH)] was measured with Freeman's tape.
+The study of communities was carried out by using qualitative characteristics, and quantitative characteristics.
 Qualitative characteristic mainly involved presence/absence of the species, genera, and family.
 This showed the community structures, composition and other characteristic can be readily described by visual observation without actual measurements.
 The quantitative analysis involved the structure and composition of vegetation across vegetation types and compared in terms of frequency, density, abundance, and basal area of tree species.